dsci-151-spr24/final-project-SarahWinne/README.md

 Gutenberg has fewer books from that time period, as compared to the 19th-20th centuries.

-Write-up of your project and findings go here.
-Think of this as the text of your presentation.
-Roughly 750 words.
-As long as you’re in the ballpark of 750 words, you’re good!
-Ignore code chunks and only count the words in prose.
-If using code, only one most important.

 ## Presentation

 My presentation can be found [here](presentation/presentation.html).